 Traveling Salesman Problem

-In this example, we solve the Traveling Salesman Problem (TSP) is one of the most famous combinatorial optimization problems.
-The TSP goal is to find the shortest possible route that visits each city once and returns to the original city.
+In this example, we solve the Traveling Salesman Problem (TSP), which is one of the most famous combinatorial optimization problems.
+The goal of the TSP is to find the shortest possible route that visits each city once and returns to the original city.
 We construct a mixed-integer programming (MIP) model of this problem, implement this model in the Gurobi Python API, and compute an optimal solution.